The White Silence: Plot

 As the story begins, Mason, Ruth and the Malemute kid are on the Yukon Northland trail, the temperature is colder than −50 degrees, and they are trying to reach civilization before the spring.
-They are running low on food and do not have enough to give the dogs their fill so they are becoming ravenous.
+They are running low on food and do not have enough to feed the dogs, so the animals are becoming ravenous.
 Mason tells the Malemute kid that one of the dogs does not have long to live.
-Mason attempts to mush the weak dogs up a hill, but once at the top one of the dogs falls, Mason is swept off his feet and the sled tumbles back, dragging everything to the bottom.
+Mason attempts to mush the weak dogs up a hill, but once at the top, one of the dogs falls, Mason is swept off his feet and the sled tumbles back, dragging everything to the bottom.
 Mason whips the dogs savagely, crippling the dog who was previously hurt and angering the other dogs.
-Ruth and Malemute kid watch in silence.
+Ruth and the Malemute kid watch in silence.
 Later, Mason has just stopped his sled when a massive pine tree comes crashing down on his shoulders.

 Malemute kid and Ruth chop away the tree, build a fire and wrap Mason in furs.
 He has a broken leg, arm and back, and is paralyzed from the waist down.
 As they set up camp, Mason talks of his home in Tennessee and his previous wife, but mostly he talks of his love for Ruth.
 He asks Malemute kid to leave him so as to save Ruth and her unborn child.
 Malemute kid goes out to hunt a moose, which could keep them all alive for weeks, but is unsuccessful.
 Returning to camp, he finds that the ravenous pack of dogs have gone after their food.
 Malemute kid with his rifle, and Ruth with an axe, fight off the beasts, but all of their dry salmon is gone.